orchard-dwee/s.mplplyr/README.md

 ![Example Five](https://dwee.org/img/smplplyr5.jpg?)

-The "Search" text field up top filters the buttons by their text for your convenience.
+The "Search" text field up top filters the buttons by their text so you can find the sounds you want without having to scroll like a maniac.

 ![Example Six](https://dwee.org/img/smplplyr6.jpg?)